Zong (mobile network)

 It is the first overseas setup of China Mobile through acquisition of a license from Millicom to operate a GSM network in Pakistan in 2008.

-Zong is a 100% subsidiary of China Mobile.

-It is Pakistan's second-largest GSM mobile service provider and third largest mobile service in terms of subscriber base of 44 million, among which 28 million are 4G/LTE subscribers.
-With over 14,000 4G enabled sites across the county, it has a market share of 22% among cellular operators in the country.
+It is Pakistan's second-largest mobile service provider with a subscriber base of 51 million, among which 41 million are 4G/LTE subscribers.
+With over 14,000 4G enabled sites across the country, it has a market share of 26% among cellular operators in the country.

 History

 Zong commenced operations as Paktel by Cable & Wireless in 1991.
 It was the first company granted a free license to carry out cellular phone services in Pakistan.
 It carried out AMPS services until 2004, when the company launched GSM services.

 In 2003, Millicom Corporation, who at that time were majority owners of Instaphone, bought Paktel from Cable & Wireless.
 Millicom installed a new management team headed by John Tumelty, former CEO of Instaphone, and Chief Financial Officer David Ordman.

 On 22 January 2007, Millicom International Cellular S.A. stated that it would sell its 88.86 percent stake in Paktel Limited to China Mobile for $284 million, which includes the repayment of intercompany debt.
 The sale implies an enterprise value for Paktel of $460 million, Millicom said in its press release.
 Merrill Lynch advised China Mobile on the transaction.

 On 4 May 2007, Paktel Limited was renamed to China Mobile Pakistan.
-On May 16, 2007 China Mobile announced that it had increased its stake in CMPak to 100%.
+On 16 May 2007 China Mobile announced that it had increased its stake in CMPak to 100%.

 On 1 April 2008, Paktel was rebranded to Zong.

 Network

 China Mobile Pakistan has invested more than US$2 billion so far to build up network infrastructure in Pakistan since 2008.
 It will invest US$1 billion in next two to three year for next generation service roll-out.

 Zong has built the third-largest cellular network in the country with over 10,000 base stations.
 To go green, Zong has installed solar powered cell sites in various locations.
 It has country's largest solar power telecommunication network.

+Its cellular towers are mostly installed inhouse yet it also utilizes B2S towers provided by Tawal, E.co, and Infrashare.

 Its network base stations, microwave links, IT support and transmission towers are maintained and provided by ZTE Pakistan.

 Zong currently uses GSM, UMTS/HSPA+ and LTE technologies.